red2922/Project-Ink-Pen-Frontend/README.md

 ## Project Ink and Pen Frontend

-#### Example:

 Ink and Pen Frontend

-An social media/art sharing platform built with React, Typescript, and CSS.
+A social media/art sharing platform built with React, Typescript, and CSS.
 UI/UX work done by me

 ## Project Status